 Here are a few preventatives to ask your vet about.

-- Oral medications: Oral medications are taken by mouth monthly and can kill lingering fleas within a few hours while preventing new ones from attacking your cat.
+Oral medications are taken by mouth monthly and can kill lingering fleas within a few hours while preventing new ones from attacking your cat.
 Oral medications may also be combined with heartworm prevention medication.

-- Flea sprays: Flea sprays eliminate adult fleas when they’re sprayed directly, working to repel fleas by releasing a potent chemical.
+Flea sprays eliminate adult fleas when they’re sprayed directly, working to repel fleas by releasing a potent chemical.

-- Flea collars: Flea collars release chemicals that spread through a cat’s fur and skin to prevent fleas and kill any that land on your cat.
+Flea collars release chemicals that spread through a cat’s fur and skin to prevent fleas and kill any that land on your cat.

 Flea prevention is a must for any pet parent since some animals are incredibly sensitive to bites.
 Both indoor and outdoor cats are susceptible to flea bites.
 Flea control is recommended year-round, even in the winter.

 Some flea prevention methods are more effective than others.
 For example, a flea spray will wear off eventually, while oral medications prevent fleas for thirty days or more.
 The best flea prevention method for your cat will depend on their lifestyle and health.

 Additionally, never use flea products meant for dogs on cats.
 Flea products for dogs and cats use different chemicals, which can be harmful when used on the wrong species.
 In addition, many flea prevention products for dogs are toxic to cats.